 Malolactic bacteria are responsible for malolactic fermentation.
 The strains of bacteria that metabolise malic acid and transform it into lactic acid lend the wine a characteristic softness since the sensation of acidity is tempered.
 The spontaneous development of malolactic bacteria is encouraged by high pH values, the reduced presence of carbon dioxide and a temperature of about 18 °C. We prefer to block malolactic fermentation (MLF) in our white wines to conserve their freshness whereas for red wines, we encourage spontaneous MLF after skin contact.

-- Manual fertilisers
+- Manual defoliation

 - Manual picking